GearsAD/GraffSDK.jl/docs/src/examples/basics_variablesandfactors.md

 ### Adding Variables

-Variables (a.k.a. poses in localization) are created as shown above for the landmark.
+Variables (a.k.a. poses in localization terminology) are created in the same way  shown above for the landmark.
 Variables contain a label, a data type (e.g. a 2D Point or Pose).
-Note that variables are solved (i.e. given values) - they are what you wish to calculate when the solver runs - so you don't provide any measurements.
+Note that variables are solved - i.e. they are the product, what you wish to calculate when the solver runs - so you don't provide any measurements when creating them.

 For example, we can define x1 as follows:
 ```julia